pungentee/os_kfkz/Labs/n4/README.md

 **Topic:** Linux commands for process management

 **Purpose of the Work:**
 - Gaining practical skills in working with the Bash command shell.
 - Familiarization with basic commands for process management.

 ## Main task

-### 1.
+### 2. Answer the questions:
+1. How do I display the contents of the /proc directory?
+Where is it located and what is it for?
+Describe the information about its contents?

-1. The `/proc` directory is a virtual filesystem used by the Linux kernel to provide real-time information about running processes.
+The `/proc` directory is a virtual filesystem used by the Linux kernel to provide real-time information about running processes.
 To display directory contents you simply have to use any of folder listener applications (`ls`, `ds`, `dir` etc).
 List of files and directories inside `/proc`:
     - `/proc/cpuinfo` – Information about the CPU.
     - `/proc/meminfo` – Memory usage details.
     - `/proc/<PID>/` – Process-specific details, where \<PID\> is the process ID.
     - `/proc/uptime` – System uptime.

+2. How to display information about current user sessions.
+What command can I use to do this?

-2. Command `who`
+Command `who`

-3.
+3. What actions can be performed in the terminal using the Ctrl + C, Ctrl + D, and Ctrl + Z combinations?

 - `Ctrl + C` – Terminates the currently running process.
 - `Ctrl + D` – Closes terminal session.
 - `Ctrl + Z` – Suspends (pauses) the currently running process and moves it to the background.

+4. What is the difference between a background process and a regular one?
+Where are they used?

-4. A normal process runs in the foreground, taking control of the terminal until it finishes.
+A normal process runs in the foreground, taking control of the terminal until it finishes.
 But a background process runs in the background, allowing the user to continue working in the terminal.
 Background processes can be used to interact with the terminal while, for example, downloading a file.

-5.
+5. Describe the following commands and explain what they do - jobs, bg, fg.

 - `jobs` – Lists background jobs running in the current shell.
 - `bg <ID>` – Resumes a suspended job in the background.
 - `fg <ID>` – Brings a background job back to the foreground.

-6.
+6. What command can I use to view information about background processes and tasks running in the system?

 - `ps aux` – Shows all running processes.
 - `top` or `htop` – Displays an interactive list of processes.
 - Any other system process viewer application.
 Plasma System Monition, for example.

-7.
+7. How do I pause a background process, resume it, and restart it if necessary?

 - `kill -STOP <ID>` - to stop process execution
 - `kill -CONT <ID>` - to continue process execution
 - `kill -HUP <ID>` - to reload process

-### 2. Answer the questions:

 ### 3.